 The Notes will be issued pursuant to the Indenture under which the Issuers previously issued the original notes.
 The Notes will be issued on terms substantially identical to those of the original notes and vote together as a single class on any matter submitted to noteholders.
-The Notes offered hereby have been registered under the Securities Act of 1933 and, therefore, will not be perfect to the Notes.
+The Notes offered hereby have been registered under the Securities Act of 1933 and, therefore, will not bear legends restricting their transfer.
+You will not be entitled to any exchange rights with respect to the Notes.
 The terms of the Notes will include those stated in the Indenture and those made part of this Indenture by reference to the Trust Indenture Act of 1939.